Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 In conclusion, the Philippine real estate market and the overall economy show promising signs of growth and resilience.
 The continued interest from expatriates and increasing demand from local employees have contributed to rising rents in key business districts like Makati, Fort Bonifacio, and Ortigas.
 This trend is expected to encourage developers to launch new condominium projects in 2023.

-However, developers and investors need to monitor the high inflation rate and its potential impact on interest and mortgage rates which could affect the real estate market dynamics.
+However, developers and investors must monitor the high inflation rate and its potential impact on interest and mortgage rates, which could affect the real estate market dynamics.

 LEAVE A REPLY